smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 In order to view your SDL app, you must connect your device to a head unit that supports SDL Core.
 If you do not have access to a head unit, we recommend using a web-based emulator called [Manticore](https://smartdevicelink.com/sign-in/?next=/resources/manticore/) for testing how your SDL app reacts to real-world vehicle events, on-screen interactions and voice recognition.

 @![iOS,android]
 You will have to manually configure a different type of connection based on whether you are connecting to a head unit or an emulator.
-When connecting to a head unit, you must configure @![iOS]an `iAP`!@@![android]a `Multiplex`!@ connection.
-Likewise, when connecting to an emulator, a `TCP` connection must to be configured.
+When connecting to a head unit, you must configure @![iOS]an `iAP`!@ @![android]a `Multiplex`!@ connection.
+Likewise, when connecting to an emulator, a `TCP` connection must be configured.!@
-!@

 ## Connecting to an Emulator
 To connect to an emulator such as [Manticore](https://smartdevicelink.com/sign-in/?next=/resources/manticore/) or a local Ubuntu [SDL Core](https://github.com/smartdevicelink/sdl_core)-based emulator you must implement a TCP connection when configuring your SDL app.